Feather-light crepes, loaded American stacks and traditional galettes – we can’t get enough of the city’s pancakes.

 Olive & Rye

 Ever had the pancakes at Olive & Rye?
 There’s no time like the present.
-You have two different options to choose from here – their normal buttermilk pancakes come topped with banana, honey and créme fraîche or you can try their blueberry pancakes, which are smothered in vanilla créme fraîche and maple syrup.
+You have two different options to choose from here – their buttermilk pancakes come topped with sweet ‘n’ sticky stewed apple and cinnamon or you can try their vanilla-poached strawberry topping, which comes sprinkled with pistachio and smothered in maple syrup.
+If you’re lucky, you might even be treated to a third, ever-changing option on their specials menu.

 Olive & Rye, 18-20 Queens Arcade, Leeds, West Yorkshire, LS1 6LF.

 Laynes Espresso is a local morning favourite, renowned for its coffee, but why not pair your brew with their buckwheat pancakes?
-They have two different options – you can get them topped with seasonal fruit, cream, chocolate and biscuit crumble, or try them loaded with smoked streaky bacon, maple syrup and whipped maple and honey butter.
+They have two different options – you can get the Strawberry Eton Mess stack, which comes topped with strawberries, meringue and white chocolate cream or try them savoury with smoked streaky bacon, maple syrup and whipped maple and honey butter.

 Laynes Espresso, 16 New Station Street, Leeds, West Yorkshire, LS1 5DL.